 Heidegger's temporal analysis of human existence has shown that understanding is not just one of the various possible behaviours of the subject, but the mode of the Being of being-there, within its finiteness and historicity, and Hermeneutics hence denotes the whole of its experience of the world in which the work of art constantly renews the mode of being experienced.
 Alfred Schutz, in Reflections on the Problem of Relevance, claims that such a dialectic process of understanding, as "a specific attention à la vie", is sedimented in previously experiences, interconnected into an "experiential framework" or context and from which depends the horizon of the understanding.

 It seems a precondition of any thematization that the experience constituting this theme has its own history of which it is the sedimentation.
 Any one of these experiences inherently refers to previous experiences from which it is derived and to which it refers.
 I am, thus, at any time in a position to question any of these as to its genesis or historical origin.
-In other words, each theme refers to elements which formerly have been within the field of our consciousness...
-(14)
+In other words, each theme refers to elements which formerly have been within the field of our consciousness...(14)

-"Understanding", for Schutz depends from the "actual interest" of the subject, as a form of relevance, which in turn depends from the situation in which the problem is raised and from the system of problems to which that specific problem belongs.
+Understanding, for Schutz depends from the "actual interest" of the subject, as a form of relevance, which in turn depends from the situation in which the problem is raised and from the system of problems to which that specific problem belongs.

-It is the set of "actual interests," which itself depends upon the autobiographical and situational circumstances of the individual that limit what is commonly called the level of investigation (that is, the borderline up to which a segment of the world has to be put into question)...(35)
+It is the set of "actual interests," which itself depends upon the autobiographical and situational circumstances of the individual that limit what is commonly called the level of investigation ( that is, the borderline up to which a segment of the world has to be put into question)...(35)

-The problem of the interpretative relevances in the process of understanding cannot be taken as isolated but is interrelated with others, forming a complex system, within systems of problems, Schutz, in The Phenomenology of the Social World, argues and claims that between the interpreter and his reflective vision there is a social world which plays with decisions concerning which alternatives follow as relevant in the interpretative act.
-Each of us, for Schutz, has a "stock of knowledge at hand" which characterizes the multiple layers of meaning of our own social world, "our own system of reference", which perforces colors interpretation.
+The problem of the interpretative relevances in the process of understanding cannot be taken as isolated but is interrelated with others, forming a complex system, within systems of problems, and his reflective vision there is a social world which plays with decisions concerning which alternatives follow as relevant in the interpretative act.
+Each of us, for Schutz, has a "stock of knowledge at hand" which characterizes the multiple layers of meaning of our own social world,